 - Erythropoietin is a hormone produced by the kidneys which stimulate red blood cell production in the bone marrows.
 Failing kidneys often have a low red blood cell count due to lower levels of this hormone.
-The only form available is the human form; this may be administered if your cat has become anemic.
+The only form available in the human form; this may be administered if your cat has become anemic.

-A common complication caused by persistent hyperglycemia, neuropathy is a type of nerve damage which occurs as a result of prolonged levels of high blood glucose.
+A common complication caused by persistent hyperglycemia, neuropathy is a type of nerve damage that occurs as a result of prolonged levels of high blood glucose.
 In cats, the nerves in the hindquarters are most often affected (peripheral neuropathy); however, it can also affect the stomach (gastroparesis).

 Hind legs: The most common symptom of diabetic neuropathy is a progressive weakness in the hind legs.
 Affected cats will have difficulty jumping and develop a plantigrade stance, meaning instead of walking on their toes, as they usually do, they walk on their hocks.